Written By: Lucy Vartanian, Esq. and Casey J. Marticorena, Esq.

 In sum, the State of California has carved out a policy of providing recourse for individuals who contribute separate monies towards the acquisition of a community asset.

-At the Law Offices of Donald P. Schweitzer, we have handled several “2640 cases” and have worked with tracing experts in both pursuing and defending these types of claims.
+At Schweitzer Law Partners, we have handled several “2640 cases” and have worked with tracing experts in both pursuing and defending these types of claims.